VolodymyrRushchak/Neural-net-from-scratch/README.md

 ## Description
 This project is a visual playground for the logistic regression algorithm.
 It allows you to experiment with the parameters of the neural network and the learning algorithm.<br />
-Here I used the Python programming language and the PyQt5 graphics library.<br />
+Here I used the Python programming language, NumPy and Matplotlib libraries, and the PyQt5 graphics library.<br />
 I did this project for educational purposes.
 I wanted to better understand how neural nets work, how they are trained, and how backpropagation works.
 So I implemented everything from scratch :)

 ## How to Install and Run the Project